FlorianPommerening/downward/nanobind.md

 ## Changes in the Existing Planner

-The planner got new files `python/generate.{h,cc}` and has minor changes in `planner.cc` to generate the Python binding code.
-The remaining changes in the planner are mostly concerned with getting names from registered types.
+* The planner got new files `python/generate.{h,cc}` and has minor changes in `planner.cc` and a new command line option `--create-python-binding-code` to generate the Python binding code.
+* The parser exposes new functionality to parse a value and convert it into a given type.
+* The registry is now stored in the RawRegistry to avoid constructing it twice (we will split this off as its own issue).
+* The remaining changes in the planner are mostly concerned with getting names from registered types.
 Those changes should be considered again before merging (see TODO in the diff) but are non-intrusive.
 There are also new methods in the type registry to access registered list and enum types.
 Finally, the method `get_type_name` changed because it returned typenames relative to its own namespace (e.g. `Verbosity` instead of `utils::Verbosity` because `get_type_name` was also in `utils`).

 The planner remains independent of nanobind, so if the option to build the Python interface is disabled, the planner can be build as usual, even without